jparrill/hypershift-disconnected/docs/content/Dual/hostedcluster/worker-nodes.md

 ## Deleting Virtual Machines

-In order to delete the VMs you just need to delete the plan, in our case:
+To delete the VMs, you simply need to delete the plan, which, in our case, is:

 ```bash
 kcli delete plan hosted-dual